nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-Identity-A-Reflection.md

 ---
 layout: post
-title: Love and Identity- A Reflection
+title: love and Identity- A Reflection
-category: Love
+category: love
 ---

 There was a moment